ReactiveSlime/batch-minecraft-launcher/README.md

-Welcome file
-Welcome file
 # **ReactiveSlimes Minecraft Batch Launcher**

 ## Small time batch script developer and I just make scripts in my free time but this one is different.
 It's my first one I have put up online.

 **Back story on how I began this project:**
 I'm in collage year 11 and me and some other students in our robotic class wanted to play Minecraft but there were some problems
 1: No one knew how to get to the default Minecraft folder
 2: The collage had a proxy so the clients couldn't connect to the authentication servers for login

 **Problem 1 solution**